LeonChen66/Deep-Learning-Specialization/README.md

 ## Deep Learning Specialization on Coursera
 ### [Master Deep Learning, and Break into AI](https://www.coursera.org/specializations/deep-learning)

+AI is transforming multiple industries.
 I consider this is a highly recommended courses for deep learning.
 This course includes State-of-the-art's technique and it is easy to understand.
+Highly recommend anyone wanting to break into AI.

 Instructor: [Andrew Ng, DeepLearning.ai]()